 These devices, though are invented to make lives easy, do possess potential security vulnerabilities.
 Research shed some light on webcams, baby monitors, and another half a million smart devices in Barcelona which were vulnerable to cyber-attacks.
 There were reports of parents filing complaints of hackers taking over the baby monitors.
 A couple in Texas woke up to a voice over the baby monitor, who had hacked into the Wi-Fi connecting the baby video monitor as well, threatening to kidnap their child.
 And then there were reports of people pointing out privacy issues with webcams, with several saying they returned them as they did not want to accept the terms and conditions allowing the manufacturer to access any data collected by the devices.

 From an architectural point of view, IoT devices do a lot – from storing data in AWS, connecting Wi-Fi, monitoring, managing sensitive data and information; the list is endless.
 Now as these connections deepen, so does the security risks associated with them.
-More connections each device has, the more entry points it provides hackers to access the data.
+The more connections each device has, the more entry points it provides hackers to access the data.
 As a result, the method in which software is tested needs to change soon to hold this nuisance at bay.
 And here’s how one needs to evolve their approach to testing in the face of these challenges: